 All NRC inspectors are required to prepare NPUF construction inspection reports in accordance with the guidance provided in this appendix.
 General and specific responsibilities are listed below.

 3.1 General Responsibilities.
-Each inspection of an NPUF shall be documented.
+Each inspection of an NPUF permit holder or supplier shall be documented.
 A narrative inspection report consisting of a cover letter, a cover page, an executive summary, and inspection details is required for escalated enforcement actions.
+Inspection of NPUF suppliers may be performed and documented either as part of the Vendor Inspection Program, or as part of the NPUF CIP.
+The choice of which inspection program is used should be coordinated through the NRR project office.

 3.2 Report Writing